tier4/driving_log_replayer/docs/use_case/localization.en.md

 1. Execute launch of evaluation node (`localization_evaluator_node`), `logging_simulator.launch` file and `ros2 bag play` command
 2. Autoware receives sensor data input from previously prepared rosbag and performs localization estimation
-3. Evaluation node subscribes to Autoware's output topics, determines whether NDT reliability and convergence meet the criteria, and dumps the results to a file
+3. Evaluation node subscribes to Autoware's output topics, determines whether NDT reliability, convergence, and availability meet the criteria, and dumps the results to a file
 4. When the playback of the rosbag is finished, Autoware's launch is automatically terminated, and the evaluation is completed.

 ### Reliability of NDT